tower/guides/guides/element.md

 Once you start building more complex [templates](/guides/templates) which have custom JavaScript, and maybe some configuration (like pagers, modal windows, form fields, etc.), custom [elements](https://github.com/tower/element) are perfect for this.

-In Tower, an "element" is _a template + some JavaScript_.
+In Tower, an "element" is:

+> a template + some JavaScript

 That's it.
 So take a pager for example.
 Rather than calling it a "pager view" or something that has a "pagination controller", just think of creating a "pager" which is just some HTML with a JavaScript API.
 Here's how that might look.s

 ## The Element's HTML Template